shaunhoang/cml-site/README.md

     ```
 3. Add a featured image in the same folder, must be named `featured.jpg`

-4. Execute codes and render `.qmd` and `.ipynb` to Markdown locally.
-Quarto has been configured to convert them into Hugo-compatible `index.md`.
-(This step is not necessary for markdown files with no executable codes).
+4. Execute codes and render locally
     - Run from root folder (e.g. `C:\...\cml-site>`)
       ```bash
+      quarto render content/blog/my-post/my-post.qmd
-      quarto render content/blog/my-post/index.qmd
+      # or quarto render content/blog/my-post/my-post.md
-      # or quarto render content/blog/my-post/index.ipynb
+      # or quarto render content/blog/my-post/my-post.ipynb
       ```
-    - Verify the new `index.md` was generated inside the folder.
-You should also see a new output created under `static/blog/...`
+    - Quarto has been configured to convert them into a Hugo-compatible markdown file `index.md`.
+Verify it has been generated inside the folder.
+(You should also see a new output created under `static/blog/...`)

 5. Commit and push to GitHub